-- (ii) The Cultural and Social Arguments.
+- (i) The Economic Argument.
+The world order, both political and economic, established in the wake of Allied Victory in 1945 is palpably shifting.
+As it shifts, the West needs to compete at every level.
+Academic study of the Humanities was a fine accourrement of the civilizing mission of a victorious imperial power throughout the last half of the twentieth century, but balances of world power impose new exigencies.
+We must educate young people to compete in a global environment.
+Knowledge of the Humanities is no practical response to most pressing practical challenges we face.
+University education must be aligned with national need, both strategic and economic3. - (ii) The Cultural and Social Arguments.
 Some cultures with discontinuous political histories privilege art, particularly literature, as a prime nation-building tool (viz.
 France, Russia).
 That is not the case in the United States.
 A text does indeed hold the United States together, but that is a legal text.
 The Constitution is the only text that matters for the larger project of soldering the nation.
 No artistic canon serves that function; art is, and will remain, a rather low-level factor in the grand and ongoing project of building the national and international community.
 The Humanities might offer us private understanding, pleasure and consolation.
-Or they might imagine they are serving a constructive public function, when in fact, especially since the Vietnam War, they serve only the critical function of unmasking the operations of power in language largely impenetrable to a wider public.4 Or even where they are intelligible, they fail to communicate their value to a wider public.
-They serve no constructive public function. - (iii) The Scientific Argument.
-Despite its medieval origins, the modern research university is the child of the eighteenth-century Enlightenment.
-The
+Or they might imagine they are serving a constructive public function, when in fact, especially since the Vietnam War, they serve only the critical function of unmasking the operations of power in language largely impenetrable to a wider public.
+Or even where they are intelligible, they fail to communicate their value to a wider public.
+They serve no constructive public function.